solita/solita.github.com/_posts/2017-07-11-automated-security-testing.md

 ## Should I use this as the benchmark?

 No. There are many other tools and depending on what you are doing, FindBugs might not be useful to you at all.
+We use different approach for our .NET projects, see [.NET slides](https://www.slideshare.net/Solita_Oy/solitaepiserversecuredevelopment-160422112005) for some ideas.
 However, these three aspects should be tested (preferably automatically) regardless of your language of choice:

 1. component / dependency analysis
 2. static analysis of source code